Maltese

 Caring Guide

-Maltese are generally healthy little dogs with lifespans of 12-15 years, though some have been known to reach nearly 20 with excellent care.
+Maltese are generally healthy little dogs with lifespans of 12-15 years.
 Like all toy breeds, they do have some specific health considerations that Australian owners should understand.
+Reputable ANKC registered breeders will screen for genetic conditions, so always ask to see health clearances.

-The most common issue is luxating patella, where the kneecap pops in and out of place.
-While not typically painful, it can lead to other knee problems and arthritis over time.
-Responsible breeders screen for this condition, and depending on severity, surgery might be recommended to prevent further complications.
+The most common issue is luxating patella, where the kneecap temporarily dislocates.
+While not always painful, it can lead to arthritis.
+Depending on severity, surgery might be recommended to prevent further complications.

 Heart conditions, particularly patent ductus arteriosus (PDA), can affect Maltese.
-This congenital condition prevents a heart vessel from closing properly after birth, forcing the heart to work harder.
-Symptoms include difficulty breathing, exercise intolerance, and stunted growth.
+This congenital issue prevents a heart vessel from closing after birth.
 Early surgical intervention usually provides excellent outcomes.
+White Shaker Dog Syndrome, a neurological condition causing full-body tremors, can also appear in young to middle-aged Maltese.
+It's often manageable with medication.

-Liver issues, including congenital liver shunts, require screening through blood tests.
-These abnormal blood vessels bypass the liver's filtering function, potentially causing neurological symptoms.
-Most cases can be managed with diet and medication, though some require surgery.
+Liver shunts, where abnormal blood vessels bypass the liver, are another concern.
+Most cases can be managed with a special diet and medication, though some require surgery.

 Feeding a Maltese requires attention to detail, as these little gourmets can be quite particular about their meals.
 Their tiny size means every calorie counts, and they're prone to weight gain that can stress their delicate joints and organs.